-At the time of final check of this article, I noticed some former experimental reports on changes in phenotypes of living things through enormous generations during continuous cultivation, depending on secondary sources bur not original reports, which are sure to exist.
-Both the mutation of E. coli [104] and the temperature adaptation of Drosophila melanogaster [105, 106] should be typical examples of these phenotypic changes.
-Naturally, the 4C theory is obviously different from these phenomena, which are closely related to the above-mentioned second countermeasure (as alterations in genome information) for the ways to cope with and/or overcome the environment change, although it is still unknown whether the real basis of the case of Drosophila is genome information change or chromatin conformation change.
-Moreover, the 4C theory is clearly different from the well-known phenomena on alterations in the colors of snowshoe hare's hairs and ptarmigan's feathers between summer and winter seasons and almost all of similar phenomena, because these are programmed functions responded to environment change, although the related genome information is not changed.
-In addition, very recently, I found the most interesting paper on the very important life phenomena that are not directly related to the ability to gain un-programed and new cell functions as follows [107].
-Here, by borrowing a part of description in the new paper, with some repetitions of the above description, as added articles, I wish to describe again the remarkable life phenomena that are being rapidly researched recently.
-Needless to mention, differentiation of higher eukaryotes means life events that a fertilized egg differentiates into numerous cell types to make a complete multicellular organism, and is preferentially accompanied with epigenetic modification of chromatin structure, leading to both gradual loss of pluripotency and reversely acquisition of cell-type-specific functions (characteristics) [108, 109].
+Very recently, the following interesting studies on the very important life phenomena (e.g., inter-tissue communication, intestine-to-germline transmission of epigenetic information and soma-to-germ communication) were reported in Caenorhabditis elegans (C. elegans) [109], although those were not directly related to the 4C theory on gain un-programmed and new cell functions.
+However, I would like to borrow a part of description in the article on the remarkable life phenomena that are being rapidly researched recently.
+Needless to mention, differentiation of higher eukaryotes means life events that a fertilized egg differentiates into numerous cell types to make a complete multicellular organism and is preferentially accompanied with epigenetic modification of chromatin structure, leading to both the gradual loss of pluripotency and the acquisition of cell-type-specific functions (characteristics) [110, 111].
 Epigenetic modifications act as intermediary between environment and gene expression, and thereby participate in various organismal phenomena, including homeostasis (e.g., oxidative stress).
-For example, among many epigenetic modifications (such as methylation, acetylation and others) of histones H2A, H2B, H3 and H4, Lys-27 of histone H3 (H3/K27) modifiers regulate systemic stress resistance (such as oxidative stress) and lifespan in C. elegans [110] and D. melanogaster [111].
-In addition, the activation of a stress response in one tissue elicits sometimes a systemic stress response [112, 113], suggesting that intertissue communication is important to regulate stress resistance.
-Interestingly, in various species the epigenetic alteration induced by genetic manipulation and environmental trajectory can sometimes be taken over through many generations, even when the first stimulus no longer exists [114-117].
-For instance, in C. elegans increased stress resistance induced by low-level stress exposure during development can be transmitted to the descendant generations through soma-to-germ communication [117].
-Moreover, small RNAs are involved in both the responses to environmental changes and the transgenerational epigenetic inheritance [118, 119], suggesting that systemic regulation of epigenetic information by means of small RNAs is essential for transgenerational epigenetic inheritance, which induces phenotypic alteration in descendant generations.
-Very recently, noticeably, the intestine-to-germline communication of epigenetic states was identified to intergenerationally enhances stress resistance in C. elegans [107].
-Concretely, the alterations in epigenetic states caused by deficiency of the histone H3K4me3 modifier ASH-2 in the intestine or germline increase organismal stress resistance abrogated by knockdown of the H3K4 demethylase RBR-2.
+For example, among many epigenetic modifications (such as methylation, acetylation and others) of histones (H2A, H2B, H3 and H4), Lys-27 of histone H3 (H3/K27) modifiers regulate systemic stress resistance

+(such as oxidative stress) and lifespan in C. elegans [112] and D. melanogaster [113].
+In addition, the activation of a stress response in one tissue elicits sometimes a systemic stress response [114, 115], suggesting that inter-tissue communication is important to regulate stress resistance.
+Interestingly, in various species the epigenetic alteration induced by genetic manipulation and environmental trajectory can sometimes be taken over through many generations, even when the first stimulus no longer exists [116-119].
+For instance, in C. elegans increased stress resistance induced by low-level stress exposure during development can be transmitted to the descendant generations through soma-to-germ communication [119].
+Moreover, small RNAs are involved in both the responses to environmental changes and the transgenerational epigenetic inheritance [120, 121], suggesting that systemic regulation of epigenetic information by means of small RNAs is essential for transgenerational epigenetic inheritance, which induces phenotypic alteration in descendant generations.
+As mentioned above, noticeably, the intestine-to-germline communication of epigenetic states was identified to intergenerationally enhances stress resistance in C. elegans [109].
+Concretely, the alterations in epigenetic states caused by the deficiency of the histone H3K4me3 modifier ASH-2 in the intestine or germline increase organismal stress resistance abrogated by knockdown of the H3K4 demethylase RBR-2.
 Remarkably, the increase in stress resistance induced by the ASH-2 deficiency in the intestine is abrogated by RBR-2 knockdown in the germline, suggesting the intestine-to-germline transmission of epigenetic information.
 This communication from intestine to germline in the parental generation increases stress resistance in the next generation.
-Thus, together, these results reveal that intertissue communication of epigenetic information provides mechanisms for intergenerational regulation of systemic stress resistance, indicating that acquired characteristics (traits) of somatic cells of higher eukaryotes are intergenerationally inherited into descendant generations.
-Naturally, the 4C theory is obviously different from these important life phenomena.
+Thus, together, these results revealed that inter-tissue communication of epigenetic information provides mechanisms for intergenerational regulation of systemic stress resistance, indicating that acquired characteristics (traits) of somatic cells of higher eukaryotes are intergenerationally inherited into descendant generations.